 How does periodontal disease happen in dogs?

-What are symptoms of periodontal disease in dogs?
+What are the symptoms of periodontal disease in dogs?

 While there are typically little or no signs of early stage periodontal disease in dogs, if your dog is suffering from advanced gum disease you may notice one or more of the following symptoms: